-- Ms Karen Quinlan AM (ACT) is the Director of the National Portrait Gallery of Australia, and was previously the Director of Bendigo Art Gallery and a curatorial assistant at the National Gallery of Victoria.
+- Ms Karen Quinlan AM (VIC) is the CEO of the Arts Centre Melbourne, and former Director of the National Portrait Gallery of Australia, Canberra.
+She has also held roles at the Bendigo Art Gallery and the National Gallery of Victoria..

 - Mr Kim Walker (NSW) is the Chief Executive Officer of the National Aboriginal Islander Skills Development Association (NAISDA) Dance College, Australia's foremost training Institute for First Nations students and a former principal dancer of the Sydney Dance Company and Artistic Director of the Flying Fruit Fly Circus.

 - Ms Kate Ben-Tovim (WA) has over 20 years' experience in the cultural sector and has lived and worked in Indonesia, India, PNG, China, UK and across Australia.
 She has produced a number of large-scale music productions for festivals that have received Helpmann and Deadly Awards

 - Mr Fintan Magee (QLD) is internationally known for his large-scale murals in galleries and street art festivals around the world.